 connected to postdoc opportunities, as well as to principal investigators searching for highly skilled, ambitious postdocs.

-- Annual Professional Convening — Gatherings for scholars will focus on networking and professional development that leads to faculty positions, with advice ranging from how to do a chalk talk to how to negotiate a job offer to how to prepare to meet with a dean.
+- Annual Professional Meetings — Gatherings for scholars will focus on networking and professional development that leads to faculty positions, with advice ranging from how to do a chalk talk to how to negotiate a job offer to how to prepare to meet with a dean.